 How is it paid?
 Executives are eligible to receive Performance Rights (Performance Rights).
 In FY2023 Performance Rights were issued, being a conditional right issued to receive a share subject to the terms of the offer.
 Are rights eligible for dividends?
 Executives are not eligible to receive dividends on unvested rights.
-How much can executives The LTI dollar values that executives are entitled to would not exceed 80% (FY2022: 80%) for the Mar executives and 60% (FY2022: 60%) for the other exec naging Director, 80% (FY2022: 60%) for the senior earn?
-The number of Rights granted were determined usin Carlo valuation model, taking into account the terms were granted.
-How is Tranche 6 Performance Rights will vest and become e exercisable subject to the following conditions: performance measured?
-A service condition which requires:Continued employment for the three-year period from 1 July 2022 to 30 June 2025 incusureu.
-A performance condition which comprises the follow Growth in Relative Total Shareholder Return Growth in Absolute Total Shareholder Return Growth in Absolute Farnings Per Share Ore Reserve Growth How is Relative Total Shareholder Return (RTSR) Performar ce Condition performance measured?
-The RTSR Performance Rights (30% of total Rights companies over the testing period, which the Board investment capital, both in Australia and overseas, and by commodity prices and other external factors sim Return performance of the Company. considers compete with the Company for the same d which by the nature of their business are influenced The comparator group of companies for FY23 Rights comprises of: Gold Road Resources Limited Musgrave Minerals Limited Dacian Gold Limited Newcrest Mining Limited Ramelius Resources Limited Regis Resources Limited Red 5 Limited Resolute Mining Limited St Barbara Limited Silver Lake Resources Limited The vesting schedule for the RTSR measure is as follows: RTSR Performance % Contribution to the Number of Rights to Vest Below 50 th percentile 0% At 50 th percentile 50% Above 50 th percentile and below 75 th percentile Pro-rata from 50% to 100% 75 th percentile and above 100%
+How much can executives earn?
+The LTI dollar values that executives are entitled to receive as a percentage of their fixed remuneration would not exceed 80% (FY2022: 80%) for the Managing Director, 80% (FY2022: 60%) for the senior executives and 60% (FY2022: 60%) for the other executives.
+The number of Rights granted were determined using the fair value at the date of grant using a Monte Carlo valuation model, taking into account the terms and performance conditions upon which the Rights were granted.
+How is performance measured?
+Tranche 6 Performance Rights will vest and become exercisable subject to the following conditions: A service condition which requires: - Continued employment for the three-year period from 1 July 2022 to 30 June 2025.
+A performance condition which comprises the following: Growth in Relative Total Shareholder Return Growth in Absolute Total Shareholder Return Growth in Absolute Earnings Per Share Ore Reserve Growth ow is performance measured?
+Relative Total Shareholder Return (R TSR) Performance Condition peer group of companies over the testii with the Company for the same investm and which by the nature of their busine other external factors similar to those th performance of the Company. total Rights) are measured against a defined ng period, which the Board considers compete nent capital, both in Australia and overseas, ss are influenced by commodity prices and nat impact on the Total Shareholder Return The comparator group of companies fo r F Y23 Rights comprises of: Gold Road Resources Limited Musgrave Minerals Limited Dacian Gold Limited Newcrest Mining Limited Ramelius Resources Limited Regis Resources Limited Red 5 Limited Resolute Mining Limited St Barbara Limited Silver Lake Resources Limited The vesting schedule for the RTSR measure is as follows: RTSR Performance % Contribution to the Number of Rights to Vest Below 50 th percentile 0% At 50 th percentile 50% Above 50 th percentile and below 75 th percentile Pro-rata from 50% to 100% 75 th percentile and above 100% Absolute Total Shareholder Return (A ATSR) Performance Condition total Rights) will vest subject to the nareholder Return over the service period.
+The ne 30 day VWAP at grant date to the 30 day The vesting schedule for the ATSR mea sure is as follows: ATSR Performance % Contribution to the Number o Rights to Vest Below 15% 0% Between 15% and up to 25% Pro-rata from 50% to 75%